 We must reiterate….wildebeest are not the most predictable of animals!
 The Migration is also entirely dependent upon rain, with the herds constantly searching for fresh grasses.
 As a result, it is a challenge to predict with any confidence where the herds will be during any particular week, and therefore to decide where best to stay.
 Choosing a permanent camp or mobile camp for your Tanzania safari that is located in the ‘right’ area for the time of year will clearly increase your chances, but there are no guarantees.

-See our blog post about the migration in November for further details.
+See our blog post about the best time to see serengeti migration in November for further details.

 The Great Migration – Where are the wildebeest right now?

-For further reading on the Great Migration, a good place to go is our month-by-month blog which goes into detail about exactly where we think the migration will be at each time of year.
+For further reading on the best time to see serengeti migration, a good place to go is our month-by-month blog which goes into detail about exactly where we think the migration will be at each time of year.